 John Paul is founder of the Beaver Countian.
 Specializing in investigative journalism with a focus on public corruption, his reporting has helped to spark meaningful change for those living in Beaver County and beyond.
-He has been profiled by Vanity Fair and appeared in hundreds of publications and books.
+He has contributed to national news organizations including CBS News and The Daily Mail, been profiled by Vanity Fair magazine, and has appeared in hundreds of publications and books.

 Lori Boone (DeLauter) has more than 20 years of experience in investigative and community journalism.
 She’s won more than a dozen regional, state and national journalism awards, including being nominated for The Pulitzer Prize for investigating a serial killer who stalked the Beaver Valley in the 1970s.

 April is an experienced writer and reporter whose work has earned more than 30 regional, state, and national awards.
 Along with contributing to BeaverCountian.com, she also writes and produces the Pittsburgh podcast Nebby.

 A graduate of Clarion University with a degree in Communications and minor in Journalism, Bill is a lifelong Beaver County resident.
 His skills in videography and sound engineering have regularly been relied upon by both national news organizations and top feature film companies.

 Larissa is an experienced community news reporter whose hyperlocal journalism has garnered regional, state, and national awards including recognition by the Pennsylvania Newspaper Association and Society of Professional Journalists.

 Launched in January 2011, the Beaver Countian has grown very quickly to become Beaver County’s top online news source.

 The site was pioneered as a one-person guerrilla journalism venture by John Paul Vranesevich, filling the role of a local traditional press watchdog and alerting the public when a problem is detected.